 Such are the kind of questions and details we will address in this next part.

-Chapter 19 opens with a loud and exuberant praise form the multitudes in heaven: After these things I heard a loud voice of a great multitude in heaven, saying “Alleluia!
+Chapter 19 opens with a loud and exuberant praise from the multitudes in heaven: After these things I heard a loud voice of a great multitude in heaven, saying “Alleluia!
 Salvation and glory and honor and power belong to the Lord our God!
 For true and righteous are His judgments, because He has judged the great harlot who corrupted the earth with her fornication: and He has avenged on her the blood of His servants shed by her.”

 Just as the scriptures had firmly established that vengeance belongs to the Lord, “For we know Him who said, “Vengeance is Mine, I will repay,” says the Lord.
 And again, “The LORD will judge His people.”
 (Hebrews 10:30).
 Furthermore, the counterpart of judgment against the perpetrator is then vindication for the innocent — as here declared, “… and He has avenged on her the blood of His servants shed by her.”
 Such a praiseworthy declaration regarding the vindication of the saints of God is also a firmly established precedent so stated in passages like Deuteronomy 32:36, “For the LORD will judge His people and have compassion on His servants, when He sees that their power is gone, and there is no one remaining, bond or free.”